j2commerce/guide/troubleshooting-guide/troubleshoot-cart-related-issues.md

 ## Cart cleared during registration <a id="cart-cleared-during-registration"></a>

-It is beacuse the default Registered group and Guest group chosen might be wrong.
+It is because the default Registered group and Guest group chosen might be wrong.

 Please go to User manager -&gt; OptionsMake sure the Default Registered Group is set to: RegisteredDefault guest user group is set to : Guest